maros/Zway-BlindControl/README.md

 ## shade_rules.altitude

 Activate rule if sun rises above the selected altitude.
+(0-90°)

 ## shade_rules.devices

-A list of all blinds and shaded managed by this rule
+A list of all blinds and shades managed by this rule

 ## shade_rules.position

-Desired closing position (0-255)
+Desired closing position (0-99)

 ## insulation_active

-Configures if low-temperature shade insulation should be activated.
+Sets if low-temperature shade insulation mode should be activated.

 ## insulation_rules